 Although there are a few dietary changes for psoriasis there are 2 key dietary changes for psoriasis that we think are worth highlighting.
 Psoriasis is an autoimmune skin condition where the person suffering gets issues with scaling and plaque formation on the skin.
 Most forms of treatment are medical and involve drug therapy or repeated exposure to UV light to assist in vitamin D formation.

-The most common form of psoriasis is ?plaque psoriasis? and it affects 80?90% of sufferers.
+The most common form of psoriasis is plaque psoriasis and it affects 80% to 90% of sufferers.